Catchment to Coast (metropolitan Adelaide)

 Taking action at a local level

-Focusing initially on infrastructure managers, developers, and local government the EPA will provide information on the appropriate scale of action needed to improve water quality in urban waterways and along our coast.
-The EPA will then, using the information garnered from monitoring and technical knowledge from these groups, provide information to the broader Adelaide community through holding specific practitioner training, community workshops, urban days and field trips.
+Focusing initially on infrastructure managers, developers, and local government the EPA has provided information on the appropriate scale of action needed to improve water quality in urban waterways and along our coast to key stakeholders and project partners.
+The EPA has also, using the information garnered from monitoring and technical knowledge from these groups, provided information to the broader Adelaide community through holding specific practitioner training, community workshops, urban days and field trips.

-In addition the EPA will hold regular steering group meetings with membership from SA Conservation Council, Recreational Fishing SA, SA Water, the Department of Environment, Water and Natural Resources (including the Natural Resource Management Board for the Adelaide Mount Lofty area), as well as several local councils within the project area.
+In addition the EPA held regular steering group meetings with membership from SA Conservation Council, Recreational Fishing SA, SA Water, the Department for Environment and Water (then the Department of Environment, Water and Natural Resources, including the Natural Resource Management Board for the Adelaide Mount Lofty area), as well as several local councils within the project area.

 Support for community awareness